JackAILab/ConsistentID/README.md

 * Thanks to the open source contributions of the following work: [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch), [LLaVA](https://github.com/haotian-liu/LLaVA), [insightface](https://github.com/deepinsight/insightface), [FFHQ](https://github.com/NVlabs/ffhq-dataset), [CelebA](https://github.com/switchablenorms/CelebAMask-HQ), [SFHQ](https://github.com/SelfishGene/SFHQ-dataset).
 * Thanks to the [HuggingFace](https://github.com/huggingface) gradio team for their free GPU support!

+## Disclaimer
+This project strives to impact the domain of AI-driven image generation positively.
+Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and utilize it responsibly.
+The developers do not assume any responsibility for potential misuse by users.

 ## Citation
 If you found this code helpful, please consider citing: